comp-geoph-itera/Lindu-HypoDD/hypoDD/readme.md

 	2. include\
 	3. src\

-In order to fill HypoDD folders, we can copy the contents from the release compressed (Lindu_hypoDD_vX.X.X.zip) files **or** download in the original website.
+In order to fill HypoDD folder, we can copy the contents from the release compressed (Lindu_hypoDD_vX.X.X.zip) files **or** download in the original website.